scarlet-thighed-dacnis-1600

 Distribution

-Caribbean Region: Sierra Nevada de Santa Marta: While primarily located in the Andean and Pacific regions, some populations are also found in the foothills and lower montane forests of the Sierra Nevada de Santa Marta.
+Caribbean Region: Sierra Nevada de Santa Marta: While located in the Andean and Pacific regions, some populations are also found in the foothills and lower montane forests of the Sierra Nevada de Santa Marta.

 Taxonomy